thereviews/thereviews.github.io/_posts/2025-12-11- 8-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>The <strong>EN108P08C-2T</strong> is a great choice if you want <strong>solid 4K multi-camera recording with storage already included</strong> out of the box.
+<p>The <strong>INNOSECU EN108P08C-2T</strong> is a great choice if you want <strong>solid 4K multi-camera recording with storage already included</strong> out of the box.
 With 8 built-in PoE ports and a 2TB HDD pre-installed, it delivers a true plug-and-play experience without needing to purchase or install a drive separately.
 It also supports 8MP recording, remote access, and smart playback, making it a strong all-around pick for budget-conscious home and small-business users.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->